www.VintageWriting.com

 SOLD

-Noodler's created a new limited-production ink for the 2009 New England Pen Show: Boston Brahmin Black.
+Noodler's created a new limited-production ink for the 2009 New England Pen Show -- Boston Brahmin Black -- and this was continued for 2010.
 For this ink Nathan Tardif found a collection of vintage fountain pen inks.
 Unlike most old ink, this collection's individual bottles had been sealed to prevent evaporation.
-They were therefore an accurate sample of old ink as it was intended to be sold.
+They were therefore an accurate sample of old ink exactly as it was intended to be sold.
 He analyzed one large maker's 1940s permanent black from this collection, and reverse-engineered it.
 The result is and intense black ink, just like vintage, but without having had to withstand the rigors of long-term storage.
 It's just like buying 1940s ink, but buying it now, today---vintage ink for the modern fountain pen user.
 It does not have the 'bulletproof' qualities of Noodler's normal modern inks, but is rather just as permanent as '40s inks were.
-It's nice and thin, flowing easily through fountain pens, but nevertheless has good deep color.
+It's nice and thin, flowing easily through fountain pens, but nevertheless has good color.
 Nathan made 288 bottles, two hundred of which were given out to show attendees.
 The remainder we're selling to help support the show.
 One-ounce bottle with Pier Gustafson's special catfish-caught-in-the-Big-Dig label.

 Item 9025